yeastrc/limelight-core/docs/source/administration/install-limelight-custom-data-location.rst

 1. Create data directories
 ================================================
-You will need to create four directories for Limelight to store its data.
+You will need to create the following directories for Limelight to store its data.

     1. MySQL data directory.
 This is the directory used to store the database.
     2. Spectr upload directory.
 This the directory used for spectra processing.
     3. Spectr storage directory.
 This the directory used to store spectra.
     4. Limelight upload directory.
 This is the directory where uploads are temporarily stored.
+    5. Blib conversion work directory.
+This is the directory where .blib conversions are processed.
+    6. Blib destination directory.
+This is the directory where final .blib files will be stored.

 .. note::
     If you are using WSL2 on Windows, specifying a Windows filesystem drive (e.g., ``/mnt/d/``) for your